jbraure/JustInvest/README.md

 - And if needed : `heroku apps:destroy` to start over.
 - /!\ locations of files matter, if at root or just below.
 - Then configure the database on heroku : Put the credentials in environement / config vars.
 See link (2)(9)
 - If needed, run `heroku run python manage.py migrate` to migrate the remote database.
+(The migration files must be committed and pushed!)
 - Run `heroku run python manage.py createsuperuser` to create the Django superuser on the remote database.

 ## Admin console customization